Trail Conditions

 You may meet vehicles at any stage on Motu Road.
 Take care at all times.
 Most importantly, going downhill, stay left on blind corners.
 Share the road with care.

 For driving, the Motu Road is always advised as for 4WD vehicles only.
-The ford at Toatoa can get a heavy water flow.
-After very heavy rain, the ford may be impassable for a few hours.
+After very heavy rain the ford at Toatoa may be impassable for a few hours.

 Take a shuttle if you can, or do a dropoff at the top of Meremere hill or Onukuroa above Motu.